CENSORSHIP IS HAPPENING NOW

 Educate.
 Advocate.
 Donate.
 Unite.

 Educate yourself (see resources below).
 Read about book bans, and read banned books.
 Follow banned authors and advocates.
 Start keeping up with your local school district’s board meetings.
-Find your school district’s policies on literature review; if they do not have a written procedure, they should— advocate for one. ~Make sure your information is coming from a reputable source — always fact check.
-Check out Teens for Press Freedom to learn about Media Literacy.
+Find your school district’s policies on literature review; if they do not have a written procedure, they should— advocate for one.

 If you are a student, consider starting a banned book club at your school.
 Your club could focus on reading banned books, on advocacy or on both.
 Inspire others to start their own clubs, connect with other banned book clubs, and think about ways to expand your clubs’s influence beyond your school.
 Consider reaching out to organizations such as PEN America or the Golden State Readers for support and advocacy opportunities.